 And if you have other ideas you’ve practiced to help other business owners in your network to succeed, please share them in the comments section below.

-Join more than 1,000 outstanding entrepreneurs and top business experts at the 2013 Black Enterprise Entrepreneurs Conference + Expo hosted by Nationwide is set for May 13-16, 2015, at the Hyatt Regency Atlanta.
+The Black Enterprise Entrepreneurs Summit hosted by Nationwide is set for May 13-16, 2015, at the Hyatt Regency Atlanta.
 Expect innovative sessions, high-powered speakers, and an early peek at the products, trends, and services you’ll need to stay ahead of the curve.
-Be sure to enter our Elevator Pitch Competition to qualify for the $10,000 grand prize.
-To register and find out more, follow the hash tag #BEEC2014 on Twitter and visit www.blackenterprise.com/es/.
+To register and find out more, visit www.blackenterprise.com/es/.
 Join us at the Entrepreneurs Summit, Where Innovation and Capital Meet.